Rockland Industries: History

 Rockland Industries was founded as Rockland Bleach and Dye Works in 1831 by three brothers from England - James, Robert, and John Wright.
 The company was formed in the Rockland Historic District of Brooklandville, an area of present-day Baltimore, and is recorded as the oldest corporation in Baltimore County.
-Rockland Bleach and Dye Works produced premier cotton and Irish woolens that were used all over the United States.
+Rockland Bleach and Dye Works produced cotton and Irish woolens for the United States market.

 The location of the headquarters and Baltimore manufacturing on Edison Highway was once Bugle Field, which was primarily used as a Negro league baseball field that was home to the Baltimore Elite Giants and Baltimore Black Sox from the late 1920s until around 1950.
 It was home to great players such as Roy Campanella, and was also the site that several Major League Baseball players were discovered, as Bugle Field was owned by the owners of the former Washington Senators and a local laundering company.

 In 1944, Alexander Leaderman, a decorated U.S. Army officer, purchased the company after returning home from WWII and renamed it Rockland Industries.
-The new company introduced the concept of lining curtains with a specially treated fabric to prevent them from being damaged by sunlight and moisture, much the way linings protect clothing fabric.
-In 1963, Rockland patented and introduced Roc-lon Rain-No-Stain, the first brand name curtain lining ever produced.
-The product featured insulation properties, oil and water-borne stain repellency, as well as a UV inhibitor for protection against fading.
-Roc-lon Rain-No-Stain was awarded the Good Housekeeping Seal of Approval in 1964, the only drapery lining ever awarded that recognition.
+The company introduced curtain linings treated for sunlight and moisture resistance.
+In 1963, the company patented Roc-lon Rain-No-Stain, a curtain lining with insulation and stain-repellent properties.
+The product received the Good Housekeeping Seal of Approval in 1964.

 Rockland sold its Roc-lon Blackout blackout fabrics and drapery linings to the commercial hotel and hospitality trade as well as to the retail and residential markets.
-In addition to its commercial usage, Rockland’s blackout was also used by the U.S. State Department in embassies and consulates around the world, as well as U.S. government and military installations and service academies.

-Rockland was a large manufacturer of drapery lining, with its success based largely on its long-running products.
+The company's blackout fabrics were used in various U.S. government and military facilities.